-If a student does not meet all formal exam requirements, the assignment is rejected.
-There will not be an assessment, and the student will be regarded as having used an examination attempt.
-The student thus has two attempts left to pass the exam.
+If the presentation material has not been submitted in due time, the oral group assignment cannot be completed and there will not be an assessment.
+The student thus will be regarded as having used one examination attempt, and has two attempts left to pass the exam.